Skip to main content

 Data Layer:

-• Do NOT run Postgres/RabbitMQ in containers for production cloud.
-Use managed services (AWS RDS, AWS MQ) for backups, patching, and HA.
+• Do NOT run Postgres in containers for production cloud.
+Use managed services (AWS RDS, Cloud SQL) for backups, patching, and HA.

 Configuration Reference